 Until something has a name, it hardly exists.
 So what shall we call the new economy that we need so much?
 These are all proposed names that I have harvested from my reading.
 If you know of another, let me know, and I will add it.
-Updated from 66 to 70 on June 5th, thanks to Nicole Chaland.
+Updated to 106 names on December 27th 2021.

-And which do you prefer?
+So which do you prefer?
 I apologize that this website is not sophisticated enough to allow for scoring.
-Click MORE to see the list… Continue reading What Shall We Call The New Economy We Need So Much?
+Click MORE to see the list… Continue reading A Hundred and Six Names: The New Economy We Need So Much

 Guy Dauncey, April 2017